Advanced Organic Photonic Materials

 Mechanophotonics:

-Is it possible to build photonic circuits out of molecular crystals and polymer particles?
+Can photonic circuits be built out of molecular crystals and polymer particles?

-Our research group precisely aims to achieve that using rigid/flexible crystals and dye-doped polymer particles to guide, trap, modulate, split, polarize and lase light at the microdomain - a new research field, namely, Organic Photonic Integrated Circuits (OPICs).
-We take an interdisciplinary approach by combining Chemistry, Physics and Materials Sciences to accomplish this goal and beyond.
+Our research group precisely aims to achieve this using rigid/flexible crystals and dye-doped polymer particles to guide, trap, modulate, split, polarize, and laser light at the microdomain—a new research field namely, Organic Photonic Integrated Circuits (OPICs).
+We take an interdisciplinary approach by combining Chemistry, Physics, and Materials Sciences to accomplish this goal and beyond.

 Our research journey towards OPICs started with discovering "Passive Organic Optical Waveguides" [Angew.
 Chem.
 Int.
 Ed.
 (2012), 51, 3556; Adv.
 Opt.
 Mater.
 (2013),1, 305; Adv.
 Mater.
 (2013), 25, 2963]- crystals that could guide laser light up to several microns both in linear and (naturally) bent geometries.
 Later, we also found a way to trap the wide band fluorescence (FL) within organic microstructures, so-called optical resonators to convert FL signal into a tunable multimodal band.
 Particularly, we reported the first organic chiral (R & S) resonators displaying Circular Dichroism in the non-linear optical (NLO) signal [J. Mater.
 Chem.
 C (2017), 5, 12349].
 Using photo-responsive organic microcrystal passive waveguide, our group developed a unique optical experiment to modulate guided light intensity and propagation time (delay lines) using two laser beams [Adv.
 Opt.
 Mater.
 (2015), 3, 1035].
 Production of ultra-thin organic surfaces is technologically imperative to realize potential up-conversion organic-lasers.
 Our group has done that by fabricating nonlinear optical microcavities, producing enhanced second harmonic generation (SHG) signal [Adv.
 Mater.
 (2017), 29, 1605260].